Bad Moon Rising (album): Critical reception

+Robert Palmer of The New York Times hailed Bad Moon Rising as one of the year's ten best albums, ranking it at #4 while praising Sonic Youth for "making the most startlingly original guitar-based music since Jimi Hendrix - using only cheap guitars, ordinary amplifiers and all the untried tunings and harmonic combinations their hyperactive imaginations can devise."

 AllMusic noted the album's dark nature, writing: "An album quite unlike any other in the colorful Sonic Youth canon, Bad Moon Rising captures the New York band in 1985 during its most morose phase, one that is quite forbidding yet fascinating all the same."
 Trouser Press wrote that it "[exudes] all the horrible beauty of a mushroom cloud on the horizon."
 Pitchfork described the album's aesthetic as "compelling."

+Byron Coley of Spin wrote, "An aural portrait of the band that is less single-mindedly violent than its immediate precursors.
+The ker-unch of guitars-as-battling-bulldozers is certainly the sound around which the record coils."

 Accolades

 Bad Moon Rising ranked at No. 42 in Alternative Press's list of the greatest albums of 1985–1995, surpassing Daydream Nation.

 Track listing

 All music and lyrics written by Sonic Youth (Kim Gordon, Thurston Moore, Lee Ranaldo, and Bob Bert), except where noted.